apache/druid/docs/data-management/automatic-compaction.md

 ## Auto-compaction using compaction supervisors

 :::info Experimental
 Compaction supervisors are experimental.
-For production use, we recommend [Coordinator-based auto-compaction](#auto-compaction-using-coordinator-duties).
+For production use, we recommend [auto-compaction using Coordinator duties](#auto-compaction-using-coordinator-duties).
 :::

 You can run automatic compaction using compaction supervisors on the Overlord rather than Coordinator duties.
 Compaction supervisors provide the following benefits over Coordinator duties: